industriousone/industrious-todo/README.md

 # Industrious.ToDo (GottaDo)

-Industrious One's take on the canonical to-do list example application.
+An Industrious One take on the canonical to-do list example application.

-Demonstrates how to use the various Industrious packages together in something resembling a real world application, as well as my ability to create a canonical to-do list example.
-It's a little over-engineered for such a simple demo; this is how I architect applications that need scale up to more complex UIs and meaningful feature sets.
+I use this one to demonstrate how to use the various Industrious packages together in something resembling a real world application.
+It also makes a nice sandbox for experimenting with new approaches and ideas; you'll catch me playing here from time to time.
+I've tried to architect it as I would any "real" application to make it a meaningful testbed.

 This current iteration is a "plain" MVVM approach using mutable model objects.
 Once I have everything working to my liking I'll introduce a [Redux](https://redux.js.org)-style unidirectional data flow with immutable objects.
-I'm taking this approach to verify that the support libraries work property with both mutable and immutable objects.
+(I'm taking this approach to verify that the support libraries work property with both mutable and immutable objects.)
+I'm also experiementing with different approaches to state-based navigation controllers.

-The packages in use so far (I have a few more on the way) include:
+The Industrious packages in use so far (I have a few more on the way) include:

 - [Industrious.Forms](https://github.com/industriousone/Industrious.Forms)
 - [Industrious.Mvvm](https://github.com/industriousone/Industrious.Mvvm)